clusader/ComputerVisionAlgorithms/README.md

 # ComputerVisionAlgorithms
 Implementation and visualization of different CV algorithms.<br>
-This includes different performance enhancements for accessing Bitmap files since I don't want to overload my PC :)
+This includes different performance enhancements for accessing Bitmap files

 ## Current GUI and Functionality
 - Upload any image -> Binarize it.